senchalabs/docs-i18n/guides/drawing_and_charting/README.md

     });

-The following code snippet shows a typical configuration object for the Radar series.

 #### Scatter

 The scatter series creates a scatter chart, which enables an application to display more than two variables in the same visualization.
-These variables can be mapped onto x, y coordinates and also to an element's radius/size, color, and so on.
+These variables can be mapped onto x, y coordinates and also to an element's properties, such as radius, size, color, and so on.

     @example
     // Create a panel to put the chart in.